-The Town participates in the New York Cooperative Liquid Assets Securities System (NYCLASS), a multimunicipal cooperative investment pool agreement pursuant to New York State General Municipal Law, whereby it holds a portion of the investments in cooperation with other participants.
-At December 31, 2020, the Town held \$1,867,389 in investments consisting of various investments in securities issued by the United States and its agencies.
+The Town participates in the New York Cooperative Liquid Assets Securities System (NYCLASS), a multi-municipal cooperative investment pool agreement pursuant to New York State General Municipal Law, whereby it holds a portion of the investments in cooperation with other participants.
+At December 31, 2021, the Town held \$1,868,122 in investments consisting of various investments in securities issued by the United States and its agencies.
 NYCLASS is rated 'AAAm' by S&P Global Ratings.
 The investments are highly liquid, and the amount held represents the amortized cost of the investment pool shares, which are considered to approximate fair value.
 Due to the highly liquid nature of these investments, they are classified as cash equivalents in the financial statements.
 Additional information concerning NYCLASS, including the annual report, can be found on its website at www.newyorkclass.org.

-• Taxes Receivable - Real property taxes attach as an enforceable lien on real property and are levied on January 1st.
+Taxes Receivable - Real property taxes attach as an enforceable lien on real property and are levied on January 1st.
 The Town collects county, town, highway and special districts taxes which are due April 1st and payable without penalty to April 30th.
 School district taxes for the period July 1st to June 30th are levied on July 1st and are due on September 1st with the first half payable without penalty until September 30th and the second half payable without penalty until January 31st.
 The Town guarantees the full payment of the County and Towns warrants and assumes the responsibility for uncollected taxes.
 The Town also has the responsibility for conducting in-rem foreclosure proceedings.

 The Town functions in both a fiduciary and guarantor relationship with the County of Westchester and the various Towns located within the Town with respect to the collection and payment of real property taxes levied by such jurisdictions.
 County taxes are included in the Town's levy and are payable without penalty for thirty days.
 The County Charter provides for the Town to collect County and Towns taxes and remit them as collected to the respective municipality.
 However, the Town must remit to the County sixty percent of the amount levied by May 25th and the balance of forty percent on October 15th.
 With respect to School taxes, the Charter provides that the Town satisfy the warrant of each school by April 5th.
 Thus, the Town's fiduciary responsibility is from the date of the levy until the due date of the respective tax warrant at which time the Town must satisfy its obligation to the municipalities regardless of the amounts collected.
-The County tax warrant is due in October and uncollected County taxes have been accounted for in a manner similar to Town taxes.
+The County taxes.
 The collection of Towns taxes is deemed a financing transaction until the warrants are satisfied.